spoojar1/GitProjects/MultiCore Programming - Concurrency and Locks/README.txt

 Implementation of Peterson, TAS, TTAS, TTAS-Exponential Backoff and CLH locks.
-All lock implementation were tested on TACC (Texas Advanced Computing Center) machines and
+All lock implementation were run and tested on TACC (Texas Advanced Computing Center) machines by varying different parameters.